dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

     ![Screenshot for device deletion diagnosis](./media/troubleshoot-device-enrollment-in-intune/CM_With_Intune_Unknown_App_Deleted_Device.jpg)

-5. Check that Configuration Manager doesn't have a scheduled task, script, or other process which could be automatically purging non-domain, mobile, or related devices.
+5. Check that Configuration Manager doesn't have a scheduled task, script, or other process, which could be automatically purging non-domain, mobile, or related devices.

 ### Other iOS enrollment errors
 A list of iOS enrollment errors is provided in our documentation, in [Troubleshooting iOS device enrollment problems in Microsoft Intune](https://support.microsoft.com/help/4039809/troubleshooting-ios-device-enrollment-in-intune).

 ## PC Issues

 |Error message|Issue|Resolution|
 |---|---|---|